QuietPredictions/HR-Analysis-Dashboard/README.md

 **V. Features/ Highlights**<br>

-***Business problem***<br>
+***Business problem***
 Organizations often face challenges in understanding the drivers behind employee attrition, which can hinder effective retention and recruitment strategies.
 This project aims to design a comprehensive HR analytics dashboard that enables HR professionals to analyse separation trends, uncover underlying factors influencing employee exits, and derive actionable insights to enhance retention and improve future hiring decisions.

 ***Key Visuals***
  1. Stacked Bar Graph – To show active employees by Age Group and Pay Type